AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/publisher/README.md

 Can be configured in `publisher.config.ts`

 If several authentication methods are configured, OAuth2 will be favoured.
-If there is no configuration, access to the routes will be granted.
+If there is no configuration, access to all routes will be granted.

 ### OAuth2